 The ACA covers many screenings and preventive services.
 These usually have low copays or deductibles.
 The hope is that if you’re proactive in your healthcare, you can avoid or delay major health problems later.

 Healthier consumers will lead to lower costs over time.
 For example, a diabetes screening and early treatment may help prevent costly and debilitating treatment later.

 “The ACA is going to help all Americans have higher quality and less costly healthcare in the decades to come,” says Dr. Christopher Lillis, an internist in Virginia and a member of Doctors for America.

-Several new taxes were created to help pay for the ACA, including taxes on medical device and pharmaceutical sales.
-Additional taxes were also created for people with high incomes.
+Several new taxes were passed into law to help pay for the ACA, including taxes on medical device and pharmaceutical sales.
+Taxes were also increased for people with high incomes.
 Funding also comes from savings in Medicare payments.